This is an archive page, last updated in November 2020.

 Hybrid war is an emerging notion in international war and conflict studies and refers to the use of non-conventional methods such as cyber warfare as part of a multi-domain warfighting approach, in order to disrupt and disable an opponent’s actions without engaging in open hostilities.
 While the concept is fairly new and only recognised since 2007 in military literature, its effects and outcomes are often in the headlines.
 Russia’s actions in both Ukraine and Crimea, election interference in the UK and USA and effects on social media news services are all examples for such new form of warfare.

-BU’s Dr Sascha-Dominik Bachmann, an Associate Professor in Law and extraordinary Reader in War Studies at the Swedish Defence University, is working with military experts to explore the concept further and advise government officials, political and academic think tanks as well as NATO as Subject Matter expert (SME) about how to deal with this new and emerging threat.
+Dr Sascha-Dominik Bachmann, an extraordinary Reader in War Studies at the Swedish Defence University, is working with military experts to explore the concept further and advise government officials, political and academic think tanks as well as NATO as Subject Matter expert (SME) about how to deal with this new and emerging threat.

 The notion of hybrid war emerged after the end of the Cold War.
 It describes the idea that conflicts consist of strategies that blend conventional warfare tactics with cyber warfare and cyber based information activities, use mass communication channels to distribute propaganda, and often involve a fluid, non-state adversary.
 This is a considerable change - hybrid wars are no longer necessarily conducted by countries, but by non state actors alike such as groups of activists and terrorist organisations amongst others.
 They are harder to find, and harder to stop when operating in this legal greyzone.